 PSD2 review on the way

 The challenges and complexity that result from the different APIs being used across Europe have been well vocalised.
-Companies were described as facing “difficulties at an operational level in the jungle of the APIs that are being proposed by the banks – some are good, some are not good” by the Emerging Payments Association EU’s vice-chairman and general manager, Thibault de Barsy, at an event attend last September.
+Companies were described as facing “difficulties at an operational level in the jungle of the APIs that are being proposed by the banks – some are good, some are not good” by the Emerging Payments Association EU’s vice-chairman and general manager, Thibault de Barsy, at an event (virtually) attended by Global Government Fintech last September.

 Mastercard’s report highlights the significance of the Berlin Group, an ‘open source’ standards initiative, saying that the Nordic countries have mainly adopted the Berlin Group’s open banking API framework, NextGenPSD2.

 At an institutional level, the Euro Retail Payments Board (ERPB) has a working group examining a potential ‘SEPA (Single Euro Payments Area) API Access Scheme’, including the creation of a ‘standardised API interface’.
 More broadly, as part of its digital finance package, published last September, the Commission undertook to review PSD2 in the final quarter of this year.

 The Commission has also pledged to present a proposal on a framework for open finance by mid-2022.
 Open finance is the extension of open banking data-sharing principles to enable third-party providers to have access, with permission, to customers’ data across a far broader set of financial fields, such as insurance and investments.